k-box/k-box/docs/administration/users.md

 ## Account types

 The K-Box user management is based on [permissions](./permissions.md).
-To facilitate the user creation the permissions are grouped into four roles:
+To facilitate the user creation the permissions are grouped into three roles:

-1. Guest: Can preview and download files.
-Has access only to the "Shared with me" page
-2. Partner: Is based on Guest and additionally upload, edit and share files.
+1. Partner: Can upload, edit and share files.
 Has access to shared Projects and Personal space
-3. Project Manager: Can manage projects and publish (or unpublish) data to the K-Link
+2. Project Manager: Has all _Partner_ permission, plus can manage projects and publish (or unpublish) data to the K-Link
-4. K-Box Administrator: Has all permissions and can manage users and the K-Box configuration
+3. K-Box Administrator: Has all permissions and can manage users and the K-Box configuration

 > For all the available permissions, please refer to the [Permissions List](./permissions.md)